You are successfully registered

 For this course (per year)

-You will need: a good honours degree in a health or social science-related discipline or equivalent professional qualifications and experience.
+A good honours degree (minimum 2.2 or equivalent) in a health or social science-related discipline

 Established in 1823, Liverpool John Moores University (LJMU) is one of the UK's largest and most well-established universities.
 A renowned academic institution with a strong research reputation, LJMU is celebrated for its international perspective and diverse student body.
 Postgraduate courses are designed in close collaboration with industry, and are taught by industry leaders and academics at the very top of their field.
 Students graduate...more